Serge Becker: Biography

-In 2004, Becker and Sanders joined artists Thomas Sandbichler and Jeff Gompertz to open the multi-media art club Volume in North Williamsburg, Brooklyn.
-The short-lived venue was a trailblazer for the neighborhood's future development and set a high standard for innovative, immersive cultural programming.

-In 2005, Becker and Sanders opened the Mexican restaurant and bar La Esquina, which introduced an authentic Mexico City style menu in a theatrical speakeasy environment.
+In 2004, Becker and Sanders joined artists Thomas Sandbichler and Jeff Gompertz to open the multimedia art club Volume in North Williamsburg, Brooklyn.
+In 2005, Becker and Sanders opened the Mexican restaurant and bar La Esquina.

-In 2007, Becker joined Simon Hammerstein and Richard Kimmel to open the Neo-Burlesque theatre The Box, and in 2008, Becker went back to his roots to open the Swiss Restaurant "Café Select" with his Swiss friends Oliver Stumm and Dominique Clausen of "A touch of Class" DJ and production team.
+In 2007, Becker joined Simon Hammerstein and Richard Kimmel to open the Neo-Burlesque theater The Box.
+In 2008, he opened Café Select with Oliver Stumm and Dominique Clausen.

-In 2011, Becker connected with his Joe's Pub partner Paul Salmon, the brothers Binn and Genc Jakupi, and Meriem Soliman to open the Jamaican concept venue Miss Lily's.

-In 2012, Becker ventured to London to open Mexican restaurant La Bodega Negra with local restaurateur Will Ricker and entrepreneur Eddie Spencer Churchill.
+In 2011, Becker partnered with Paul Salmon, brothers Binn and Genc Jakupi, and Meriem Soliman to open the Jamaican restaurant Miss Lily's.
+In 2012, he opened La Bodega Negra in London with restaurateur Will Ricker and Eddie Spencer Churchill.

-2016 brought a career change for Becker as he was appointed creative and artistic director of the New York Museum of Sex by owner Dan Gluck.
-His extensive brief was to help Gluck expand the museum into a full two-building, eight-gallery institution, broaden the curatorial scope, and build a robust events program.
-He was also tasked with helping Gluck conceptualize, curate, design, and build "Superfunland", a cheeky, large-scale immersive "journey into the erotic carnival" that opened in late 2019 to massive crowds and positive reviews.
+In 2016, Becker was appointed creative and artistic director of the Museum of Sex in New York.
+He oversaw the museum's expansion to two buildings and eight galleries, and led the design and curation of "Superfunland", an immersive exhibition that opened in late 2019.